ipaschalis/TicTacToe/README.md

 * Score counter.
 * Ability for zeroing of the score counter.

-## About the source code:
-___

-Feel free to use parts of my code to make your own game, but if you do so I want you to credit me.

-The game logic is broken down to simple function, so that someone could call them in their own program or easily modify the way the game is played.
-Theoretically, someone could write a program that has many instances of the Game running simultaneously, maybe in a discord bot.

 ## How to interact with the class Game():
 ___
 ### __ init__()